CodoWIzard/CodoWIzard/README.md

 My name is **Jayden.**

 I love computer science and science in general.
 I have many questions and I love finding answers for them.
-I'm mainly interested in software engineering and security & embedded systems.
+I'm mainly interested in software engineering and security.

 🧠**My main skills...**